Smart Money Is Betting Big In AAPL Options - Apple (NASDAQ:AAPL)

 Turn $1000 into $1270 in just 20 days?

 20-year pro options trader reveals his one-line chart technique that shows when to buy and sell.
 Copy his trades, which have had averaged a 27% profit every 20 days.
-Click here for access. * An analyst from Goldman Sachs has revised its rating downward to Buy, adjusting the price target to $266. * An analyst from B of A Securities downgraded its action to Buy with a price target of $250. * An analyst from Citigroup has decided to maintain their Buy rating on Apple, which currently sits at a price target of $245. * An analyst from B of A Securities has decided to maintain their Buy rating on Apple, which currently sits at a price target of $240. * An analyst from JP Morgan persists with their Overweight rating on Apple, maintaining a target price of $255.
+Click here for access. * Consistent in their evaluation, an analyst from Wells Fargo keeps a Overweight rating on Apple with a target price of $245. * Maintaining their stance, an analyst from B of A Securities continues to hold a Buy rating for Apple, targeting a price of $250. * An analyst from Wedbush has revised its rating downward to Outperform, adjusting the price target to $270. * An analyst from Evercore ISI Group persists with their Outperform rating on Apple, maintaining a target price of $250. * An analyst from Loop Capital persists with their Hold rating on Apple, maintaining a target price of $226.

-Options trading presents higher risks and potential rewards.
-Astute traders manage these risks by continually educating themselves, adapting their strategies, monitoring multiple indicators, and keeping a close eye on market movements.
-Stay informed about the latest Apple options trades with real-time alerts from Benzinga Pro.

 Edge Rankings